Virginia offers free parking and other goodies for First Day Hikes

-RICHMOND, Va. -- With warmer weather in the forecast, the time is right to plan your First Day Hike.

-Virginia State Parks offers free parking and a First Day Hike sticker to those who participate in the January 1 tradition.
+RICHMOND, Va. -- Virginia State Parks is offering free parking and a First Day Hike sticker to those who participate in the January 1 tradition.

 The closest parks to Richmond include Powhatan State Park (4616 Powhatan State Park Rd., Powhatan, VA 23139) and Pocahontas State Park (10301 State Park Rd., Chesterfield, VA 23832).